 Here’s my version – Enjoy!

-1 lb. flank steak, cut against the grain in 1/4″ thin strips
+1 lb.
+Angus flank or prime tenderloin steak, cut against the grain at a bias in 1/4″ thin strips

 1 can coconut milk